forgewiki/forgewiki/tutorials/damage-over-time.md

 * Variables Advanced
 * Variables Basic

 In order to replicate what the _Get Objects In Area Monitor_ node was doing for us before, we're going to use the _Declare Object List Variable_ that will record what objects have entered and exited the _Danger Zone_.
-Due to the nature of scripting, you can safely assume that when you get or set declared variables, they will up to date when the node runs.
+Due to the nature of scripting, you can safely assume that when you get or set declared variables, they will be up to date when the node runs.

 {% hint style="info" %}
 There are 3 types of variable scope:

 1. Most of the time, _Local_ will be good enough for anything you need to script as it will keep your variable accessible only to the brain it's declared in.
+You could technically reuse the name for separate variables in other brains.
 2. _Global_ simply allows the declared variable to be accessible from any brain.
+That is, you won't have separate variables in different brains if the same name is used.
 3. We'll use _Object_ in [part 4](#part-4-nodes).

 {% endhint %}